Robert DeLeo: Early life

-DeLeo and his older brother Dean were both born in New Jersey and raised in the Jersey Shore community of Point Pleasant Beach.
+DeLeo and his older brother Dean were both born in Montclair, New Jersey, and raised in the Jersey Shore community of Point Pleasant Beach.
 He graduated from Point Pleasant Borough High School in 1984.
+He is of Italian, Irish and Swedish ancestry.

 Their older half-brother is actor Scott Marlowe.

 Career

 Stone Temple Pilots (1985–2003, 2008–present)

-DeLeo met Scott Weiland (who would eventually become lead singer of Stone Temple Pilots) at a Black Flag concert in Long Beach.
-They soon realized that they were both dating the same woman.
-After she moved to Texas, Weiland and DeLeo moved into her San Diego apartment, where they tried to form a band.
-They eventually hooked up with drummer Eric Kretz, and DeLeo managed to convince his brother Dean to play guitar in their new band.
-The band took the name Mighty Joe Young.
-They played many gigs in Los Angeles bars, and were eventually signed onto Atlantic Records in 1992.
+In 1985, Scott Weiland and his friends in their band Soi Disant – guitarist Corey Hicock and drummer David Allin – first encountered Deleo playing live at various gigs, deciding to track him down after witnessing his shows.
+Their newly formed band, who would eventually be joined by Eric Kretz and Robert's older brother Dean played many gigs in Los Angeles bars, and were eventually signed onto Atlantic Records in 1992.
 However, the name "Mighty Joe Young" had already been taken, so the band was forced to change their name and tossed around ideas like "Shirley Temple's Pussy" and "Sticky Toilet Paper" before changing it to "Stone Temple Pilots", which, according to Weiland, has no specific meaning, other than that it retained the STP initials.

 During their years of greatest success in the 1990s, Stone Temple Pilots came to be one of the most successful bands of the decade.
 DeLeo is credited with much of the band's music, including the famous intros for the songs "Plush" and "Interstate Love Song".
 Although sales of their records exceeded over 30 million, the band disbanded due to Weiland's ongoing problems with drug abuse.

-Stone Temple Pilots reunited in early 2008 and released their eponymous sixth studio album on May 25, 2010.
+Stone Temple Pilots reunited in early 2008 and released their self-titled sixth studio album on May 25, 2010.
 On October 8, 2013, they released an EP entitled High Rise with new lead singer Chester Bennington of Linkin Park fame.